realpython/python-guide/docs/scenarios/json.rst

     print(parsed_json['first_name'])
     "Guido"

-You can also convert a the following to JSON:
+You can also convert the following to JSON:

 .. code-block:: python